Lafayette’s Community Supported Yoga Center

 Contact Gretchen Wright – Cell: 317.403.6331

-Little Creek Yoga is Lafayette’s first community supported Yoga community.
+Little Creek Yoga is Lafayette’s first donation based Yoga community.

 This means that rather than a set fee for the classes, you contribute what you can, or feel that you should when participating.
 We believe yoga should be accessible for anyone who wants to practice, however, we do expect some contribution in exchange for the teachers time and expertise and the space which we have provided for you to practice.
 We suggest $10-$20 as an acceptable donation, with a minimum of $5.
 If you do not have this, please talk to the teacher about trading some time and energy, instead.
 Helping in the maintenance and running of the studio is a very acceptable donation and much more appreciated than your loose change.
 What you choose to donate represents the value you place on this service that we have made affordable for everyone.
 It will only continue to exists through the support of its people.